neoforged/.github/primers/1.21.4/index.md

 }
 ```

-To create your own `ItemTintSource`, you need to implement the `calculate` method register the `MapCodec` associated for the `type` field. `calculate` takes in the current `ItemStack` and returns an RGB integer with an opaque alpha, defining how the layer should be tinted.
+To create your own `ItemTintSource`, you need to implement the `calculate` method register the `MapCodec` associated for the `type` field. `calculate` takes in the current `ItemStack`, level, and holding entity and returns an RGB integer with an opaque alpha, defining how the layer should be tinted.

 Then, the `MapCodec` needs to be registered to `ItemTintSources#ID_MAPPER`, though this field is private by default, so some access changes or reflection needs to be applied.